mbw101/mbw101/README.md

 🎓 Computer Science student at the University of Guelph w/ minor in Business - expected to graduate in April 2024.
 Relevant Coursework: Data Structures, Algorithms, Operating Systems, OOP, Databases, Cryptography, Computer Security

-📚 Throughout my time in school, I've previously interned at Microsoft, Wealthsimple, and Tulip as a Software Engineer.
-Returning to Microsoft as a New Grad SWE
+📚 Throughout my time in university, I've previously interned at Microsoft three times, Wealthsimple, and Tulip.
+I will be returning to Microsoft as a New Graduate Software Engineer!

 💻 Passionate about learning & tech.
 Eager to grow and learn whenever possible

 💪🏽 In my free time, I love working out, music, podcasts, and documentaries.
 I am a Social Events Coordinator of the Caribbean Cultural Club at UoG

-👀 Here's a link to my GitHub: https://github.com/mbw101
+👀 Feel free to view my [LinkedIn](https://www.linkedin.com/in/malcolmbwright).

 <!--
 **mbw101/mbw101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.